BlauGroup/HiPRGen/README.md

 ### Tests

 Once you are in an environment where HiPRGen is installed, the tests can be run with `python test.py 4`.
-This will run the tests using 4 threads.
-The working directories of the tests are in `scratch`.
+This will run the tests using 4 threads (you should use as many as your machine has).
+The working directories for the tests are in `scratch`.
+After the tests have finished, run `python -i repl.py` and inspect the `network_loader` object.
+This is the test Lithium / Ethylene Carbonate network.

 ### Design